 Arriving at Gare de Saint Emilion

 Once you arrive at Saint Emilion’s small train station, you’ll need to walk about 1km past picturesque vineyards into town.
 Saint Emilion is one of France’s most beautiful towns.
-It’s a UNESCO World Heritage Site, due to how well preserved the exteriors of the old buildings are.
+It’s a UNESCO World Heritage Site, due to its well preserved historic center, surrounded by vineyards.
 The interiors are a different story, housing an abundance of chic wine shops, trendy restaurants, sweet shops and gift shops.
 Saint Emilion is very touristy, but somehow still feels authentic.
-After a few hours strolling through this magnificent town, Bell and I both fell in love with it and declared it one of our favorite European towns.
+After a few hours strolling through this magnificent town, Bell and I both fell in love with it.
+It is one of our favorite European towns.

 Rent a Bicycle